kivikakk/hdx/README.md

 This lets you test your own changes (or debug crashes) in the context of your own project on Nix.

-It also ships with [Rain](#Rain), a small framework for building projects with Amaranth.
-A Rain project also has devShells for using on-disk Amaranth and/or Yosys checkouts.
+It also ships with [Rain](#rain), a small framework for building projects with Amaranth.
+A Rain project also has devShells for using on-disk Amaranth and/or Yosys checkouts. (last sentence is WIP.)

 [Amaranth]: https://github.com/amaranth-lang/amaranth
 [amaranth-boards]: https://github.com/amaranth-lang/amaranth-boards